grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/03 oauth-authentication.md

  * @param  {string} scope - Space-separated list of scopes (permissions) that are already given consent to by admin
- * @param  {string} resource - Either a resource ID (as string) or an object containing username and password */ export function authenticateUsingAzure( tenantId, clientId, clientSecret, scope, resource,
+ * @param  {string} resource - Either a resource ID (as string) or an object containing username and password */ export function authenticateUsingAzure(tenantId, clientId, clientSecret, scope, resource) {
-) {
   let url;
   const requestBody = {
     client_id: clientId,